 The upper end of the creek, near the Pennycomequick, was known towards the end of the 19th century as Deadlake.
 St Barnabas Terrace, a road now adjacent to the park, was marked on 19th century maps of the area as Deadlake Lane.
 Toward the end of the 19th century, culverts were made to channel the streams that ran into deadlake, and the swampland was filled in with rubble from the quarries at Oreston and Cattedown.
 To celebrate queen Victoria’s reign, Victoria Park, along with the park-keeper’s lodge, was formally opened to the public in 1903.

 Between Mill Bridge and Stonehouse Bridge, the creek was filled in in 1972, when 600,000 tons of ballast and rubble were used to create 19 acres of land.
-Now a set of pitches for Devonport High School for Boys (previously the royal naval hospital) and the pitch for Devonport RFC.
+Now a set of pitches for Devonport High School for Boys (previously the military hospital) and the pitch for Devonport RFC.
 When you walk along it you can see some areas, especially close to the bridge where all the rubble has been added.
 On the water side of the bridge you can see where the arches have been filled up.
 Stonehouse bridge is now more of a dam, but one with some important history for Plymouth.

 After creating my 1 bit full adder design found in a previous post, I decided to go for something a little more complicated.
 I wanted to prove to myself that the ripple carry system worked, so the obvious choice is to make a multi bit device.
 4 bits seemed like a good amount, it’s a value used in some early ALU’s so it can be used in a future project.
 To make it more interesting I added in the ability to make the device a Subtractor at the same time.
 When you look at the schematic, it only requires one more device per adder, so it’s not even an expensive thing to implement, but adds lots of functionality.
 As with the 1 bit adder, I have attempted to build this adder using only single logic chips.